-Sapphire is a key element of the Canadian Space Surveillance System, and when launched
+Sapphire is a key element of Canada’s Space Surveillance System.
+The spacecraft was

-MDA is the Prime Contractor and is building the spacecraft and associated ground
+MDA was the Prime Contractor for the space mission program, building the spacecraft

-The Sapphire system will annually monitor thousands of space objects 24/7, and provide
+The Sapphire system monitors thousands of space objects 24/7, and provides data on

 For more information, contact: